ArrayDeque/dlrs/README.md

 You need to have [Java SE 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or higher and [Gradle](http://gradle.org).

-If you just want to test DLRs without building the sources, directly run:
+If you just want to test DLRS without building the sources, directly run:

 ```
 $ ./gradlew run